 300-2-1-.03 Evaluation and Review of New Instructional Program Proposals of Public Postsecondary Institutions.

-Purpose: The purpose of reviewing new program proposals of public postsecondary institutions is to insure that such proposals meet the criteria established by the Alabama Commission on Higher Education.
+Purpose: The purpose of reviewing new program proposals of public postsecondary institutions is to ensure that such proposals meet the criteria established by the Alabama Commission on Higher Education.

 Commission Responsibility: It is the responsibility of the Alabama Commission on Higher Education to establish policies and procedures for reviewing and taking action on all new instructional program proposals for Alabama's public postsecondary institutions.

+Scope and Definitions: This section shall apply to academic programs leading toward one of the following degree designations as defined within the Integrated Postsecondary Education Data System (IPEDS):

+(a) Level 2, Long certificate (CER): an award granted on completion of a program consisting of at least 30 but no more than 59 semester hours of undergraduate coursework.
+Typically, CERs consist of technical coursework and are offered by community and technical colleges.

+(b) Level 3, Associate degree: an award granted on completion of an educational program that requires at least 60 semester hours of undergraduate coursework or the equivalent, with a general education component consisting of at least 15 semester hours or the equivalent.

+(c) Level 5, Baccalaureate degree: an undergraduate award granted on completion of an educational program that requires at least 120 semester hours of undergraduate coursework or the equivalent, with a general education component consisting of at least 30 semester hours or the equivalent.

+(d) Level 7, Master’s degree: a graduate award granted on completion of an educational program that requires at least 30 semester hours of post-baccalaureate, graduate, or professional coursework.

+(e) Level 8, Education Specialist (EdS)

+(f) Level 17, Research Doctorate

+(g) Level 18, Professional Doctorate

+(h) Level 19, Doctorate Other
-Preparation of Proposals: Program proposals will be prepared by the institutions according to the Commission's Procedures for the Review of New Programs of Instruction adopted in May 1989, as amended.

-Submission of Proposals: Program proposals may be submitted to the Commission at any time.
-Two signed copies of the proposal must be submitted to the Commission staff with a transmittal letter signed by the institution's chief executive officer.
+Preparation and Submission of Proposals: Program proposals will be prepared by the institutions in keeping with procedures set forth below and with guidelines published by Commission staff.
+Program proposals may be submitted electronically to the Commission at any time.
+Receipt of a proposal for review by the Commission does not imply approval of the program.

-Procedures for the Evaluation and Review of New Two-Year College Programs of Instruction: In the case of proposals from community, junior, and technical colleges, evaluation and review of new program proposals will occur in conjunction with the Alabama Department of Postsecondary Education (ADPE).
+Procedures for the Evaluation and Review of New Two-Year College Programs of Instruction: In the case of proposals from community, junior, and technical colleges, evaluation and review of new program proposals will occur in conjunction with the Alabama Community College System (ACCS).

-Review of “Intent to Submit a Program Application (ISPA)”: The institution proposing the program will submit an ISPA to ADPE.
-ADPE will acknowledge receipt of the ISPA and advise the college as to the adequacy of the information.
-ADPE will send the eligible ISPA to the Commission.
-The ADPE staff and the Commission staff will conduct joint preliminary review of the ISPA.
-Following the joint review, ADPE will advise the proposing college that the program is or is not eligible for further consideration.

-Review of Program Applications: If it is determined that the program is eligible for further consideration, the college may submit a program application (proposal) to ADPE.
-ADPE will conduct an independent preliminary review of the program application.
+Review of Program Applications: ACCS will conduct a review of the program application.
 This review will determine whether the program is denied, whether additional information is required, or whether the program is eligible for further consideration.
-ADPE will send the eligible program application to the Commission staff for review of need and duplication factors.
-Following review by the Commission staff, ADPE and the Commission staff will conduct a joint preliminary review of the application.
-Should additional information or program modifications be deemed necessary, ADPE will provide such for consideration.
+If approved, ACCS will send the program application to the Commission staff for review, which shall include consideration of program design, state and regional needs, and stewardship of resources.
+Should additional information or program modifications be deemed necessary, ACCS will provide such for consideration.

-Completion of Staff Recommendation and Commission Action on the Program: Following the joint preliminary review, ADPE will formally request Commission approval of the program.
-Completion of the Commission staff recommendation and Commission action on the program will occur within ninety days after receipt of the formal request.
+Completion of Staff Recommendation and Commission Action on the Program: Completion of the Commission staff recommendation and Commission action on the program will occur within ninety days after receipt of the formal request.
 Commission staff recommendations will encompass expected program outcomes which will be assessed in subsequent program review.
-Commission approval of a program is based upon agreement of ADPE and the Alabama State Board of Education to discontinue the program if the expected outcomes are not reached within the established time frame.

 Review of Programs Designed to Meet the Needs of Business and Industry: The purpose of these procedures is to expedite the review of new programs designed to meet the immediate needs of business and industry.